edgedb/edgedb-python/docs/api/asyncio_con.rst

     .. py:method:: retrying_transaction()

-        Open a retryable transaction loop.
+        Start a transaction with auto-retry semantics.

         This is the preferred method of initiating and running a database transaction in a robust fashion.
 The ``retrying_transaction()``